When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Experimental Results

 These systematic differences in completion rates have implications for measurement precision in our subsequent analyses.
-Participants who completed fewer instances yield less reliable estimates of individual performance due to smaller sample sizes.
-To account for this heterogeneity, we apply inverse variance weighting \citep{hartung2011statistical} in our analyses of human-AI team performance and reliance behavior, allowing participant contributions to be weighted by their reliability.
-To further enhance the robustness of these weights, we apply winsorization as detailed in the Appendix.
-All subsequent treatment comparisons are conducted using weighted independent samples t-tests, with a Bonferroni correction applied to control for multiple comparisons against the baseline condition.
+Participants who completed fewer instances yield less reliable estimates of individual performance and reliance behavior due to smaller sample sizes.
+Therefore, an unweighted analysis would treat all participant means as equally precise, which is inappropriate given the heteroskedasticity induced by the design.
+To account for this heterogeneity, we apply inverse variance weighting \citep{hartung2011statistical} in our analyses of human-AI team performance and reliance behavior, assigning greater weight to participants with lower variance and more observations.
+To further enhance the robustness of these weights, we apply winsorization at the 5th and 95th percentiles to the weight distributions within each treatment group \citep{tukey1977exploratory} as detailed in the Appendix.
+All subsequent treatment comparisons are conducted using weighted independent samples t-tests comparing each treatment against the baseline condition, with Bonferroni correction applied to control for multiple comparisons.
+This pairwise approach is preferred over omnibus tests as our interest lies in contrasting each incentive condition with the baseline rather than in differences among the incentive conditions themselves.
+Therefore, we treat the baseline condition as the reference point against which each incentive mechanism is evaluated.